MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/eslz-arc-servers-connectivity.md

 If the machine uses a firewall or a proxy server to communicate over the internet, the agent connects outbound  using the HTTP protocol.

 If outbound connectivity is restricted by your firewall or proxy server, make sure the [Azure Arc network service Tags and IP addresses range](/azure/azure-arc/servers/agent-overview#networking-configuration) are not blocked.
-When you only allow the IP ranges or domain names required for the agent to communicate with the service, use [Service Tags and URLs](https://www.microsoft.com/en-us/download/details.aspx?id=56519) to allow on firewall or proxy server.
+When you only allow the required IP ranges or domain names for the agent to communicate with the service, use [Service Tags and URLs](https://www.microsoft.com/en-us/download/details.aspx?id=56519) to configure your firewall or proxy server.

-Be aware that if you deploy extensions on your Azure Arc-enabled servers every extension has its own endpoint, and all corresponding URLs must also be allowed in the firewall or proxy.
+Be aware that if you deploy extensions on your Azure Arc-enabled servers every extension has its own endpoint and all corresponding URLs must also be allowed in the firewall or proxy.

 #### Private Link